 Offering in-depth access could be a way.
 A free publication could be supplemented by selling a guide for reading circles, short courses or workshops on the topics it covers.
 When he released Retrosuburbia, author David Holmgren could have had a study guide ready to go as an additional sale or as a free incentive for buying the book within a limited period following publication.
 His later in-person workshops made the book accessible as an educational resource and increased its value to those interested in teaching the topic.

 The Australian educational business, ProBlogger, offers a free online course for beginner bloggers.
-This serves as a taster to its longer, in-depth, paid course.
+It is sufficient to make a start as a blogger.
+It also serves as a taster to its longer, in-depth, paid course.
 When the paid course was first released, to test it ProBlogger offered it at half its retail price to the first batch of people registering their interest.
-Cheap early access provided feedback that enabled the course to be offered at full price.
+Cheap early access provided feedback that enabled the course to be tweaked and offered at full price.
 Win-win.

 A mutual assistance scheme in which organisational members assist other members set up food gardens or do other things in their homes might work.
 Like a Victorian owner-builder scheme in the 1980s in which people built mudbrick houses, participants would assist three or so projects and then become eligible for assistance.